 AOC-GSC8 encourages oral and poster contributions covering different aspects of green and sustainable chemical science and technology from those in academia, industry and from policy makers.
-Abstract submission will open in January 2022.
+Abstract submission will open later in 2022.

 The University of Auckland

 The conference will be held in the new Engineering building (building 405), The University of Auckland, which is located at the Central Business District (CBD) of Auckland.
 You can download a PDF copy of the campus map by following the link here.

 Auckland is served by the Auckland Airport.
 A number of options are available for transfers between the airport and the venue.
 These include SkyBus, which is a 24 hour airport bus service.
 A number of taxi and shuttle services are also available.